Alexejhero/Dlockly/setup.md

 Now go back to the discord bot page and click the copy button under client secret

 ![secret](https://cdn.discordapp.com/attachments/606876870063030273/606894839283318833/unknown.png)

+once done paste your token in your .env file under `DISCORD_CLIENT_SECRET`

+Now you need to go to discord.
+In the settings go to appearance and turn on developer mode if it isn't already.

+Now go find the server you want to have the bot in, and right click it and hit, copy ID

+Go back to your .env
 Everything v is leftovers from other stuff
 ### You can configure the bot [here](https://dlockly.glitch.me).